suicide

 In the spring of 1975, the Mpls. paper had a feature article on Angel Dust.
 The authorities had just seen a rise in its use.
 The symptoms of its use and long-term effects sounded just like Bobby.
 I have always wondered if he could have been exposed to that, and that is what changed his personality so never know.

 I painted his portrait in monochromatic phthalocyanine blue, from a happier time in his life.
 Bobby was a beautiful boy.
 He had all the advantages.
-That could have been me.
+This could have been me.

 Painting is acrylic on 11″ x 14″ stretched canvas.